barbourww/Multimodal-Routing/README.txt

     - stores results in full in their object form so that they may be mined in more detail later

     CSV:
+    - keeps query values and header (only direct parameters used in a query are kept)
     - looks at each result and gathers basic values (by default: distance, duration, start (X, Y), end (X, Y))
     - can be supplied with 'get_outputs' to output different values from the results (format is dict{ column_names: tuple(depth-wise calls to make to each query result lists/dicts to get value)}